Interventional Radiology

 Do you offer IR rotations for visiting medical students?

 Yes.
 The RGH IR department constantly hosts medical students in their fourth year dedicated to interventional radiology (as well as diagnostic radiology).
 Many will use this as a sub-internship in IR.
 Medical students typically stay for a four-week rotation, during which time they are exposed to and incorporated into all aspects of a busy clinical IR service.
 Time will be spent in scrubbing into IR procedures, seeing consultations, rounding on patients with IR residents, and seeing patients in IR clinic.
 Additionally, med students will take part in IR Grand Rounds and be expected to present an interesting case for a patient they took care of as well as present on an IR topic.
 Research opportunities are also available.
 A structured curriculum with goals and objectives, a reading list, as well both a pre-test and post-test, are provided.
 RGH is not part of the VSLO Application Service (sometimes referred to as VSAS).
-This year due to safety regulations, there may be limitations or visiting rotations.
-To apply for a visiting medical student rotation, please contact the Program Coordinator for RGH Graduate Medical Education either at 585-922-5801 for more information.
+To apply for a visiting medical student rotation, please contact the Program Coordinator for RGH Graduate Medical Education at 585-922-5801 for more information.
 You can also reach out to the IR Residency Program Coordinators for more information on away rotations:

 Faculty